INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ![img](https://inria.github.io/scikit-learn-mooc/_images/api_diagram-predictor.fit.svg)

-The model state are indeed the parameters and the jockey wheels are refering to an optimization algorithm to find the best parameters.
+The model state are indeed the parameters and the jockey wheels are referring to an optimization algorithm to find the best parameters.

 ### train set